plabayo/learn-rust-101/README.md

 3. What is the difference between threads and async programming?
 4. Why is async programming faster?
 5. When would you use threads?
 When would you use async programming?
-6. What’s a Mutex?
+6. What's a Mutex?
 How could you implement one?
-7. What’s a Conditional Variable?
+7. What's a Conditional Variable?
 How could you implement one?
-8. What’s a Signal?
+8. What's a Signal?
 How could you implement one?
-9. What’s a Channel?
+9. What's a Channel?
 How do you implement it?
 What types of channels are there?
 10. What is Reordering?
 How can we deal with this?
 How does it affect us?
-11. How can we efficiently make a thread go to “Sleep” and have it woken up again?
+11. How can we efficiently make a thread go to "Sleep" and have it woken up again?
-12. What’s a Spin Lock?
+12. What's a Spin Lock?
 How do we build one?
-13. What’s an atomic?
+13. What's an atomic?
 What kind of atomics are there?
 How do they work under the hood?
 14. How does Rust achieve thread safety?
-15. What’s Memory Ordering?
-What’s the Memory Model?
+15. What's Memory Ordering?
+What's the Memory Model?
 What types are there?
 Which ones can you use?
 16. What is Aquire and Release?
 What is this an example of?
-17. When we talk about a “happens-before relationship”.
+17. When we talk about a "happens-before relationship".
 What do we mean with it?
 Why is it important?
 18. What is caching in context of your CPU?
 How does it affect us?
 What can we do about it?

 ## A Note About the remaining part of this guide